YENCHUN-L/VBA/Compress outlook attachments with password and send email/Readme.md

 # Auto send compress Outlook attachments with password
+> [!IMPORTANT]
+> This macro does not send out the password to the recipient!! <br />
+> Choose a channel that you think is safe to pass on the password to the recipient.

 ## This macro will compress Outlook attachments with passwords and send the email.
 1. Check if there are any attachments, if not send email directly.